-Through strategic investments and collaboration with other public and private donors, the Lion Recovery Fund aspires to support a doubling of the number of lions by 2050, the same year when Africa’s human population is expected to double.
-We are committed to seeing thriving savannah landscapes where Africa’s people, its economic development and its lions all coexist.
+Created by the Wildlife Conservation Network in partnership with the Leonardo DiCaprio Foundation (now known as Re:wild), the Lion Recovery Fund funds game-changing conservation actions by the most effective, vetted partners who work collaboratively to bring lions back.
+Through strategic investments and collaboration with other public and private donors, the Lion Recovery Fund aspires to double the number of lions in Africa, regaining those lions lost over the past 25 years.
+We are committed to seeing thriving savannah landscapes where Africa’s people, its economic development, and its lions all coexist.